FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 $ cargo install cargo-xbuild
 ```

-Note that our target triplet is `aarch64-unknown-none-softfloat` (specified in fsp.mk).
-This
+Note that our target triplet is `aarch64-unknown-fsp` (specified in fsp.mk).
+This is a target made
-is because we're using `![no_std]` and running on bare metal hardware. `softfloat` means that we're
+by us based on `aarch64-unknown-none-softfloat`.
+We use this target because we're using `![no_std]`
+and running on bare metal hardware (that's what `none` means---no OS). `softfloat` means that we're
 disabling floating point and SIMD registers.
+However, we do enable SIMD as it doesn't affect us.
-Enabling those registers does not work as it is
+Enabling floating point registers does not work as it is prevented by TF-A.
-prevented by TF-A.  `aarch64-unknown-none-softfloat` is a [tier-3
+`aarch64-unknown-none-softfloat` is a [tier-3
 target](https://forge.rust-lang.org/release/platform-support.html).
 Because of that, we need to be
 aware that it may cause problems.

 ## Getting Our Version of ARM Trusted Firmware-A (TF-A)